VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/Readme.md

+WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

+:no_entry: :no_entry: :no_entry: :no_entry: :no_entry: :no_entry: :no_entry: :no_entry: :no_entry: :underage:

+If you are looking for the PythonCallingDocker code, the maintained/current version it is now placed in the [cityGMLto3DTiles repository](https://github.com/VCityTeam/cityGMLto3DTiles)

+WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING

+---
+---
+---
 This directory holds different ways of computing a 3D Tiles tileset with the [temporal extension](https://doi.org/10.5281/zenodo.3596881) representing the city of Lyon from 2009 to 2015.
 The full pipeline of this computation is